 Jody Thomae © 2018 All Rights Reserved

-The Creator’s Healing Power—Restoring the Broken to Beautiful is currently on sale through October 31st at Square.
-Take advantage of savings!
+Signed copies of The Creator’s Healing Power—Restoring the Broken to Beautiful are available through Square.

 Jody Thomae is the author of God’s Creative Gift—Unleashing the Artist in You and The Creator’s Healing Power—Restoring the Broken to Beautiful, both in-depth, interactive devotional books that are part of the Bible Studies to Nurture the Creative Spirit Within series and serve as resources for creative Christians, artists, and lovers of beauty and worship.
 Jody has been involved in worship arts ministry since 1997, serving as worship arts ministry pastor, worship leader and creative arts director.
 She leads worship at local seminars, retreats and women’s events and is a guest lecturer on creativity, embodiment, and spirituality with Healing Care Ministries and HCM International.
 Her passion is for the revelation of God to be made more real through the prophetic use of the arts in church and the use of creativity in formational and healing ministry.
 It is her desire to portray the message of Christ’s desperate and unfailing love for His people to help sustain the hearts of the broken and weary.
 She is particularly interested in the reclamation of the body in the healing of trauma and works in the area of embodiment with survivors of abuse, addiction, and trauma.